 Doctors and researchers are always working to improve surgical techniques, immunosuppressive drugs, post-transplant care procedures, and the methods used to preserve donor organs until they can be transplanted.
 Advances in these areas have helped to increase the number of successful transplants done every year, as well as the quality of life of transplant recipients.

-Joseph Pilewski, MD, discusses that among adults with CF, more than 80 percent of lung transplant recipients are still alive after one year, and more than 50 percent are alive after nine years.
+In this clip, from 18:12-18:30, Joseph Pilewski, MD, discusses that among adults with CF, more than 80 percent of lung transplant recipients are still alive after one year, and more than 50 percent are alive after nine years.

 “So you see this drop in survival over the first 5-10 years and a little bit of a flattening out of the curve as you go further out.
 But it clearly demonstrates that the survival isn't perfect, and we want to be careful not to have patients get transplanted too soon because this clearly has some significant risk of death in the first several years after transplant.” -- Joseph Pilewski, MD

 Many people who have had successful transplants report being able to breathe more easily and resume doing things they enjoyed before their lung function declined.
 Some people have been able to participate in challenging physical activities after transplant.